mayan-edms/Mayan-EDMS/docs/releases/index.rst

 Release notes
 =============

-Release notes for the official **Mayan EDMS** releases.
+Release notes for the official Mayan EDMS releases.
 Each release note will tell you what's new in each version, and will also describe any backwards-incompatible changes made in that version.

-For those upgrading to a new version of **Mayan EDMS**, you will need to check all the backwards-incompatible changes and deprecated features for each 'final' release from the one after your current **Mayan EDMS** version, up to and including the latest version.
+For those upgrading to a new version of Mayan EDMS, you will need to check all the backwards-incompatible changes and deprecated features for each 'final' release from the one after your current Mayan EDMS version, up to and including the latest version.

 Final releases
 ==============

-Below are release notes through **Mayan EDMS** |version| and its minor releases.
+Below are release notes through Mayan EDMS |version| and its minor releases.
 Newer versions of the documentation contain the release notes for any later releases.

 2.0 series